CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     Paths are qualified by the containing asset package name, so for this let's create a separate, friendly-named package to house our REST service.
     Right-click on "assets" folder in your project and select New > Package.
 Name this new package simply "demo".

-  - In the "demo" package create a Java class named Bugs like this:
+  - Right-click on the 'demo' package and select New > MDW REST > Java Service.
+Name the service "Bugs" and overwrite its content with this:
     ```java
     package demo;